page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Cons

-• Too many account options make things a little confusing.
-It can be hard to keep track of which rules apply to the Pro Account, Funded Account, or Premium Funded Account.
+• It is easy to get confused about the differences between the Express Funded Account and the Live Funded Account.
 Luckily, Topstep has a world class customer support team to help clear things up.

-• For active accounts, you must have five (not necessarily consecutive) “winning days” (in which you profited more than $100) before you can request a withdrawal of your profits.
+• For funded accounts, you must have five (not necessarily consecutive) “winning days” (in which you profited more than $200) before you can request a withdrawal of your profits.

-• When you become a funded trader, you are no longer responsible for Topstep’s monthly fee, but unless you opt for a totally free “Pro Account,” you have to pay exchange data fees via a monthly subscription.
+• When you become a funded trader, you are no longer responsible for Topstep’s monthly fee, but if you choose a “Live Funded Account” you have to pay exchange data fees via a monthly subscription.

 Program highlights